Our Houston DWI Lawyers Know How to Challenge Breathalyzer Results

 There's still hope for first-time offenders who are convicted of DWI:

-For first time offenders with a BAC that ranges from 0.08 to 0.14 may apply to have the record “sealed” (also known as a “non-disclosure”) two years after successful completion of your probation.
-Your probation must include having an ignition interlock device (breathalyzer for your vehicle) for a minimum of 6-months.
-Having your record “sealed” or the non-disclosure being granted, will restrict the public of your criminal record.
-Call Chris for more information about this opportunity of having your DWI conviction “sealed”.
+For first time offenders with a BAC that ranges from 0.08 to 0.14 may apply to have the record "sealed" (also known as a "non-disclosure") two years after successful completion of their probation.
+Your probation must include having an ignition interlock device (breathalyzer for your vehicle) for a minimum of 6 months.
+Having your record "sealed" or the non-disclosure being granted, will restrict the public of your criminal record.
+Call Chris for more information about this opportunity of having your DWI conviction "sealed".